jhbabon/scout/README.md

 ## WARNING

-I consider this a beta.
-There are a lot of tests missing and, to be honest, there are parts of `rust` that I don't understand and I basically copy and paste things from around, so there is a lot of room for improvement.

 Scout has been only tested agains linux.
 It probably works against macOS or any other UNIX as well, but it is not intended to work on Windows.